Spellpunk101/OS-Group-16/README.md

         You get it whenever it happens, good luck.

         The names should be at most 49 characters long in the commands file.

+        AI was used to generate the code used to parse input from the input file.